4d/docs/website/translated_docs/es/ViewPro/method-list.md

 The `VP SET COLUMN ATTRIBUTES` command<!-- REF #_method_.VP SET COLUMN ATTRIBUTES.
 Summary -->applies the attributes defined in the *propertyObj* to the columns in the *rangeObj*<!-- END REF -->.

-In *rangeObj*, pass an object containing a range.
+En *rangeObj*, pase un objeto que contenga un rango.
 If the range contains both columns and rows, attributes are applied only to the columns.

 The *propertyObj* parameter lets you specify the attributes to apply to the columns in the *rangeObj*.
 Estos atributos son: